 Using the library during school hours, lunch and open 8th period:

-- If you are coming from a class you need to have your PLANNER with the Hallway Passport filled out.
+- If you are coming during class-time, you need to have a pass.
 Be sure to sign-in when you arrive and sign-out when you leave.

 - If you are supposed to be in Study Support and sign in as being on lunch that is considered SKIPPING and disciplinary consequences may follow.

-- If you do not have an 8th hour, you may use the library for quiet study, reading, or quiet use of the computers, BUT you must first see the librarian and request an 8th hour pass that will go on your planner near your Hallway Passport.
-Once you are approved and have a pass, you must be ON-TIME for 8th hour.
-That means arrive before the 8th hour second bell.
-If you arrive later you will need a signed Hallway Passport.
+- If you do not have an 8th hour, you may use the library for quiet study, reading, or quiet use of the computers, BUT you must arrive before the 8th hour late bell.
+If you arrive later you will need a signed pass.
 If you are wanting to socialize with friends, please plan to meet somewhere outside of school.

 - Most library books have a THREE WEEK loan period.
 If a student needs a book longer, she can renew it by bringing the book to the library for another three week loan, or stopping by the library so the librarian can renew the book online.
 You can also email the librarian to request a renewal.

 - When a book is overdue, the computer begins charging fines (see fine charges below) – but there is a GRACE PERIOD of one week.
 If you return an overdue book before it is more than a week overdue, the fines on that item are dropped.

 - Due dates are stamped in the back of every book.
 Overdue notices are sent to your student gmail account every week .
 Students are responsible for returning books even if they are not notified that items are overdue.

 - A student may have up to 5 items at a time.